goossens/houseIoT/README.md

 * Air quality in my living room in terms of CO2 and particles to see what the effect of my fireplace is.
-* My outdoor weather station that keeps track of outdoor temperature, humidity, rainfall, wind speed, wind direction and UV light (TODO).
+* My outdoor weather station that keeps track of outdoor temperature, humidity, rainfall, wind speed, wind direction and UV light.